WVIA-TV

 WVIA-TV (channel 44) is a PBS member television station licensed to Scranton, Pennsylvania, United States, serving Northeastern Pennsylvania.
 Owned by the Northeast Pennsylvania Educational Television Association, it is sister to NPR member WVIA-FM (89.9).
-Both stations share studios in Jenkins Township (which shares a post office with Pittston).
+Both stations share studios in Jenkins Township, which shares a post office with Pittston.
 Through a channel sharing agreement with ABC affiliate WNEP-TV (channel 16), the two stations transmit using WNEP-TV's spectrum from an antenna at Penobscot Knob near Mountain Top.

 History

+20th century

-In 1963, several men first met at Coughlin High School in Wilkes-Barre to discuss bringing an educational television station to northeastern Pennsylvania.
+In 1963, several men first met at Coughlin High School in Wilkes-Barre to discuss bringing an educational television station to Northeastern Pennsylvania.
 Twelve of the men formed the Northeast Pennsylvania Educational Television Association, chaired by Wilkes-Barre superintendent of schools Walter Wood.
 They received a license for channel 44 a year later.

 The station's first employee, general manager George Strimel, Jr., was hired in 1965 and given two years to get the station on the air.
 He was able to do so within nine months, and WVIA-TV signed on for the first time on September 26, 1966.
 The fledgling station received a considerable assist from the area's commercial stations.
-WNEP-TV donated the old transmitter and tower facility from WARM-TV (one of the two stations that merged to form WNEP 10 years earlier), while WBRE-TV (channel 28) and WDAU-TV (channel 22, now WYOU) made their studios available for local productions.
+WNEP-TV donated the old transmitter and tower facility from WARM-TV, one of the two stations that merged to form WNEP ten years earlier, while WBRE-TV (channel 28) and WDAU-TV (channel 22, now WYOU) made their studios available for local productions.
 All production work was done from the transmitter site.

 The station grew rapidly, and within a year moved its offices from First Presbyterian Church in Wilkes-Barre to office space donated by King's College, and later to a school in Scranton.
 In 1969, WVIA moved to a specially-built studio at Marywood College in Scranton.
 In 1971, WVIA moved to its current studio in Jenkins Township.